California textbook controversy over Hindu history: Response to draft textbook

 Upon release of a draft of the textbook, Christian, Jewish, Islamic and the two Hindu groups submitted their edits in autumn 2005.
 After intensive scholarly discussions, over 500 changes proposed by Jewish and Christian groups and around 100 changes proposed by Muslims were accepted by the California Department of Education (CDE) and the State Board of Education (SBE); these scholarly discussions extended to January 6, 2006.
-Some 170 edits proposed by two Hindu foundations were initially accepted, supported by the reviewer, appointed by the California's Board of Education, Dr. Shiva Bajpai, Professor Emeritus of History, California State University Northridge.
+Some 170 edits proposed by two Hindu foundations were initially accepted, supported by the reviewer appointed by the California's Board of Education, Shiva Bajpai, who was a professor emeritus of history, California State University Northridge.
 However, 58 of the proposed edits by Hindu groups were challenged by various groups, including Professor Michael Witzel of Harvard University.
 The challenge created a procedural and legal conflict.

 Accepted changes

 According to the State Board of California, some accepted changes were: